 With respect to your specific situation, the SEO agency should show you exactly how they have arrived at any pricing put forward.

-It’s important to note that SEO pricing should be custom to your needs and requirements.
+SEO pricing should be custom to your needs and requirements.
 The agency should develop a thorough understanding of:

 - Your marketing goals and what you want from SEO

 - Time frames and key dates in your marketing calendar

 - Your budgets for SEO and other channels